 In late 2019 we hope to publish on the sexuality papers at the 6th International Conference in Yokohama, Japan.
-We are presenting two papers in the section Hypersexual behavior and other excessive behaviors.
+We presented two joint papers in the section Hypersexual behavior and other excessive behaviors.
 Mary Sharpe delivered The challenges of teaching school pupils about the research on behavioural addictions.
 Darryl Mead spoke about Aligning the Manifesto for a European research network into Problematic Usage of the Internet with the diverse needs of the professional and consumer communities affected by problematic use of pornography.
 We have been invited to publish this in a peer-reviewed journal, so watch this space.

 Our latest publication is Pornography and Sexuality Research Papers at the 5th International Conference on Behavioral Addictions.
 This conference was held in Cologne, Germany in April 2018.
 The paper was published in Sexual Addiction and Compulsivity online on 18 March 2019.
 We can provide a link to the published version on request.
 A draft copy of the manuscript is available from ResearchGate.

 The conference report from Cologne cited our first presentation in this field.
 It was on Communicating the science of cybersex addiction to wider audiences.